 This banana cookie recipe came from my grandmother, Sybil Capune.
-She was a spry woman who made me fresh orange juice in the mornings, loved her toast burnt, and was an amazing home cook.
+She made me fresh orange juice in the mornings, loved her toast burnt, and was an amazing home cook.

 When I inherited her recipe boxes, each filled with yellowed hand-typed note cards, I began exploring my family’s culinary history.

 This particular recipe, now about 70 years old, is one of the best in the bunch and has become one of my favorite cookie recipes ever!